bradbowes/tiger/readme.md

   may also appear at the end of a sequence.
 - semicolons are optional but may change the meaning of a program, for example `a - b` isn't the same as `a; -b`.
-- added `mod` operator.
+- `mod` (integer division remainder) operator.
 - `&` operator (logical and) changed to `and`.
 - `|` operator (logical or) changed to `or`.
-- added boolean data type.
+- boolean data type.
 Relational operators return booleans, `true` and `false` are keyword literals.
-- added char data type.
+- char data type.
 Char literals are `#` followed by a single letter in quotation marks. eg `#"a"` or escape sequences `#"\n"`.
-- expression sequences are enclosed in `begin` and `end` instead of parentheses.
+- sequences are enclosed in `begin` and `end` instead of parentheses.
 - let and begin must contain at least one expression.
 - variable declarations: `var` keyword not used, format is